back to the MAIN INDEX

 (before and after Ottavianus' alteration): all years highlighted are leap years

-Towards the end of the 1st century BC, Octavianus Augustus, Rome's first emperor, changed the name Sextilis into Augustus, lengthening it to 31 days, probably because 'his' own month had fewer days than Caesar's own.
+Towards the end of the 1st century BC, Octavian Augustus, Rome's first emperor, changed the name Sextilis into Augustus, lengthening it to 31 days, probably because 'his' own month had fewer days than Caesar's own.
 Not to alter the total number of days in the year, the emperor rearranged the length of other months; the result was the same calendar we currently use (see table on the left, right column).

 Since February 24th was referred to as ante diem sextum Kalendas Martias ("the sixth day before the Kalendae of March", see DAYS AND WEEKS, further in the page), leap years were named bissexti anni ("years with a double 24th").